alissoonluan/api-marvel/README.md

 ### Installation
     - PHP: place the php folder in c:, open the folder and open the php.ini file, find the extensions below and remove ";".
-    (If you installer php on the my PHP, otherwise skip this step) Enable extension on php.ini
+    (If you installer php on the my PHP, otherwise skip this step below) Enable extension on php.ini
         - extension=mysqli
         - extension=pdo_mysql